 - Suicide & Depression (Part 1 & 2)

 The non-core modules available provide information on substance abuse; sex, STD's & pregnancy; relationships & social issues; enabling & handling stress; dealing with violence/abuse & conflict resolution; education/learning; racism; self-image issues; dealing with loss; career development; and changing norms.
 Various community agencies are invited in to educate on some of these topics.

 For more information on this program contact Kallyn at 403-504-1811 ext 115

 The Financial Administration Program helps people learn the skills required to manage personal finances.
 This includes learning how to develop and stick to a budget.
 Participants also learn how to reduce debt and pay bills on time.
 This is done through group learning sessions and/or individual appointments.
 For more information contact Amy at 403-504-1811 ext.
 101

 Systems Navigation Program

-CMHA Alberta Southeast Region’s Housing First program employs 3 outreach workers and 1 team leader who provide intensive case management and support to individuals participating in the program.
+CMHA Alberta Southeast Region’s PSH program employs 1 Program Manager, 1 Team Leader, 5 Intensive Case Managers and multiple support staff members who provide case management and support to individuals participating in the program.

 For more information: